Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/xmvZ.md

 Thank you very much for your thoughtful and constructive review of our manuscript.
-We are grateful for your positive feedback, particularly your recognition of the interesting main idea of our work and its potential significance.
-We are pleased that you found the connection to Fenichel’s theorem to be noteworthy and that the visualizations in Figure 1 helped convey our overall message.
-Your appreciation of these aspects is greatly encouraging.
+We are grateful for your positive feedback.

 Now, we would like to address the specific weaknesses and questions that were raised.